mudspringhiker/openstreetmap_datawrangling/ReadMe.md

         name = update_farm_ranch_to_market(name)
         return name

-*A note about my use of try/except statements: they were used without regard for whether if/else statements can be used, as I was influenced by a book (Data Science from Scratch) on its use.
-I was reading this book while doing the course and having no programming background, I thought it was fine to use, until a forum mentor informed me to only use try/except when if/else can't be used anymore.
-Personally, I think it's ok, though.
+*A note about my use of try/except statements: they were used without regard for whether if/else statements can be used, as I thought it was fine to use, until a forum mentor informed me to only use try/except when if/else can't be used anymore.
 I did try to use if/else statements more if I can, it's just that sometimes, I deemed it better to use try/except statements (fewer lines of code).*

 ### Cleaning Postcodes

 Another area to update is the postal codes which do not follow a uniform format.
 Most of the postcodes do not include the county codes.
 I decided to remove the county codes.
 But if a total cleaning is needed, a new field for county codes should be created in order to not lose the county codes data.
 This wasn't done here (however, it might be easily fixable if MongoDB was used--I used SQL).

-During auditing of the postcodes, a regex of the form (r'^7\d\d\d\d$' -- must have five digits which must start with "7" and must end with a digit, hence the caret at the beginning and a dollar sign at the end) was used to exclude any entries following the 5-digit postcode format.
+To audit the postcodes, a regex of the form r'^7\d\d\d\d$' (must have five digits which must start with "7" and must end with a digit, hence the caret at the beginning and a dollar sign at the end) was used to exclude any entries following the 5-digit postcode format.
 Anything not following this format can be printed off and examined to see how they can be updated:

+    import re

     def is_postcode(element):
         return (element.attrib['k'] == "addr:postcode" or element.attrib['k'] == "postal_code")

+    postcode_re = re.compile('r^7\d\d\d\d$')

     counter = 0
-    for element in get_element(OSM_FILE):
+    for element in get_element(SAMPLE_FILE):
         if counter == 25:
             break
         if element.tag == "node" or element.tag == "way":